 Preparation of the Dossier

-• The normal period between merit reviews is two years at Assistant rank and Associate Steps 1-3.5, and three years at Associate Step 4-5.5 and full Professional Researcher rank until Step 9 and Above Scale, which are four years.
-Promotion to the Associate rank entails a career review of the period since appointment to the Assistant rank in the series.
-Promotion to full Professional Researcher rank entails a review of the whole period spent at the Associate rank.
+- The normal period between merit reviews is two years at all steps for the Assistant rank and Associate Steps 1-3.5; three years at Associate Steps 4-5.5 and full Professional Researcher rank Steps 1-8.5; and four years at full rank Step 9 and above.
+Promotion to the Associate rank requires a career review of the period since terminal degree.
+Promotion to full Professional Researcher rank requires a review of the whole period spent at the Associate rank.
 The specific salary range and years at rank/step are listed on the University-wide Academic Salary Scales, Table 13 or Table 14 for the Professional Research series from the Vice Provost-Academic Affairs web page.

 Research qualifications and accomplishments equivalent to those for the Professor series